Codecademy/docs/content/luau/concepts/strings/strings.md

   - 'introduction-to-game-development'
 ---

-**Strings** are a primitive data type that consists of text or character sequences surrounded by single or double quotes.
+**Strings** are a primitive data type that consist of one or more characters surrounded by single or double quotes.
 Strings are used to represent and manipulate text or character sets.

 ## Syntax